-- Getting into ketosis faster: Combining a ketogenic diet with intermittent fasting helps you reaching ketosis faster, so you can reap more profound benefits earlier.
+- Getting into ketosis faster: Combining a ketogenic diet with intermittent fasting helps you reach ketosis faster, so you can reap more profound benefits earlier.

-- Fewer side effects: Also, a ketogenic diet reduces common side effects of intermittent fasting such as the keto flu or an upset stomach.
+- Fewer side effects: A ketogenic diet also reduces common side effects of intermittent fasting, such as the keto flu or an upset stomach.

-- More energy: Since it amplifies ketosis and autophagy, many people report that they gain mental clarity and power when combining keto with intermittent fasting.
+- More energy: Since it amplifies ketosis and autophagy, many people report gaining mental clarity and power when combining keto with intermittent fasting.
 Due to elevated adrenaline, productivity often increases as well.

-Since the ketogenic diet helps control your appetite and stay full longer, you can get used to more extended periods without food more comfortable.
+Since the ketogenic diet helps control your appetite and stay full longer, you can get used to extended periods without food more comfortably.

 If you want to lose weight with intermittent fasting, combining it with keto is a way to lose weight faster.

-The improved fat-burning abilities of intermittent fasting with ketosis, combined with lower insulin levels, enable you to reach or maintain a healthier body weight faster.
+The improved fat-burning abilities of intermittent fasting with ketosis and lower insulin levels enable you to reach or maintain a healthier body weight faster.